The Living Deities of the Bharatanatyam: A Photo & Audio Essay

 In the city of Chennai, the images of deities carved in stone, moulded in bronze, adored in temples, are given life in dance and find their voice in song through the Bharatanatyam, the millennia-old classical dance of Tamil Nadu.

 Lives and Times: Writing on the World Around Us, visited Chennai’s schools of music, or Sabahs, which every summer open their doors to the public in the largest music festival of the subcontinent.
-Here in the Sabhas, all the drama, comedy, romance, violence, and beauty of Hindu mythology comes alive in the Bharatanatyam.
+Here in the Sabhas, all the drama, comedy, romance and beauty of Hindu mythology comes alive in the Bharatanatyam.

 IMG_4639